abiraece/Statistical-predictive-analysis-on-heart-disease/README.md

 Statistical Analysis:

-One Sample Mean and Proportion test is performed in the given dataset.
-From that we can conclude that, Healthy person average heart rate > 70 and Person with mean age > 45 has cardiac problem
+One Sample Mean and Proportion test is performed in the given dataset, we can conclude that:
+Healthy person average heart rate > 70 and Person with mean age > 45 has cardiac problem

-In case of Two sample Mean and Proportion test is performed in the given dataset.
-From that we can conclude that, Average Cholestral level for male is higher than Average cholestral level of Female.
+In case of Two sample Mean and Proportion test performed in the given dataset, we can conclude that:

+1. Average Cholestral level for male is higher than Average cholestral level of Female.

-In the given dataset, there exist a mean difference between Blood Pressure with Blood sugar and Blood Pressure without Blood sugar.
-So we can conclude that Blood Pressure has effect on Blood Sugar. cholestoral has effect on age, and Exercise induce angina has no effect on blood pressure.
+2. In the given dataset, there exist a mean difference between Blood Pressure with Blood sugar and Blood Pressure without Blood sugar.
+So we can conclude that Blood Pressure has effect on Blood Sugar.

+3. cholestoral has effect on age, and Exercise induce angina has no effect on blood pressure.

-Age_group,Blood Pressure, Cholestral,Serum Cholestral has effect on Heart Disease.
+4. Age_group,Blood Pressure, Cholestral,Serum Cholestral has effect on Heart Disease.